How do I set up a custodial crypto wallet?

 In this article, we’ll discuss some important security considerations with each type of crypto wallet.

-With a custodial wallet, your wallet’s private keys are under the care of a central authority (much like a traditional bank account).
+With a custodial wallet, your wallet’s private keys are controlled by a central authority (much like a traditional bank account).
 Most often, that’s a centralized crypto exchange (CEX).
 In this case, the CEX holds your private keys and is responsible for securing the funds in your wallet.

 The security benefits of using a custodial wallet include: